Updated in 2021

 - tag the docker image “latest” for the “master” branch

 - keep in sync git tags with docker tags

-All docker images will be pushed to the GitLab registry containing the project
+All docker images will be pushed to the GitLab Container Registry.

 Do not use “latest” nor “stable” images when using a CI.
 Why?
 Because you want reproducibility.
 You want your pipeline to work in 6 month.
 Or 6 years.
 Latest images will break things.
 Always target a version.
+Of course, the same applies to the base image in your Dockerfile.
 Hence

 To speed-up your docker builds, pull the “latest” image (